-The all-important task of buying the best motherboard for i9-11900K is something that falls upon every PC builder.
+The all-important task of buying the best motherboard for i9-11900K is something that falls upon every PC builder when building a new PC these days.
 A motherboard is the primary base-building block that binds everything together in a build.
 It plays a major role in controlling the power supplied to the CPU, keeping the system thermally efficient, and ensuring seamless coordination between all the components.
 Ever since the launch of the Z590 chipset that offers PCIe 4.0 support, the market has become flooded with abundant options.

 Intel never fails to amaze us with its mind-blowing processors that always manage to take the market by storm.
 They rolled out the Rocket Lake CPUs to compete with AMD’s Ryzen 5000 CPUs, with a rather heavier price tag than their competitors.
 Nonetheless, this 8-core and 16-threaded monster processor has incredible single-core performance and provides immense overclocking capabilities.
 It might be outplayed by Ryzen when it comes to multi-core scores, but gaming is its main territory.
 Thus, it is undoubtedly a dream processor for every gaming enthusiast out there.